tiadrop/face/readme.md

 There are two ways to involve JavaScript.
 The simplest is to `JsUrls.Add(url)` inside your Page derivative's `Prepare()` override.
 This will include the script in the rendered `<head>` via `face.require()`.

-Face adds another scripting mechanism which I've found to be convenient and enjoyable.
+Face adds another client-side scripting mechanism which I've found to be convenient and enjoyable.
 An *element script* can be registered with `face.register()`, then it'll be called against all elements whose `data-script` attribute matches the registered name.
 Registration will usually happen in a .js file loaded via `page.JsUrls`, itself usually having been automatically included due to the optional Part override `GetClientRequires()`.
-Client requirements are considered when writing a Part but not when consuming it.
-See [Face/parts/TimeAgo.cs](Face/Parts/TimeAgo.cs) and [Face.Parts.General.js](js/Face.Parts.General.js) for an example of this.
+Client-side requirements are considered when writing a Part but not when consuming it.
+See [Face/parts/TimeAgo.cs](Face/Parts/TimeAgo.cs) and [Face.Parts.General.js](js/Face.Parts.General.js) for an example of this approach.

 The element script system was designed to allow for asynchronous initialisation.
 Pass a `Promise` to `face.await()` in your custom JS file and we'll wait until your script's loaded and ready.